TDAILab/tutorial-template/docs/source/src_mlp.rst

 =====

 .. _usage:

-This model use the "" to train the model by K-nearest neighbor algorithm.
+You use the the Pytorch in this tutorial for image classification The "MNIST" is used to train this model.
-This model can predict to what kind of Iris is by some features.
+This model can predict to the number by several characteristics.

 Data upload